-Subproject Strengthening Capacity to Enhance the Irrigation Facilities at Fruit Research Title and Development Institute (FRDI)- Horana Parent Project The World Bank Funded Agriculture Sector Modernization Project is Objectives aligned with the Country Partnership Strategy (CPS) 2013-2016.
-The project (briefly) seeks to contribute to two CPS focus areas, namely: "Supporting structural shifts in the economy" and "Improved living standards and social inclusion" through: (a) improving agricultural productivity and competitiveness to strengthen the links between rural and urban areas and facilitate Sri Lanka's structural transformation; (b) providing and strengthening rural livelihood sources, employment opportunities in agriculture and along agriculture value chains, as well as market access for the poor, bottom 40 percent, and vulnerable people, thereby improving income sources and livelihood security in lagging rural areas; and (c) contributing to improved flood and drought management, through project's linkages to the water and irrigation sectors and a climate-smart agriculture approach.
-The project is also to promote diversification, value addition and increased competitiveness in the agriculture sector.
+Subproject Strengthening Capacity to Enhance the Laboratory racinues at riuit Title Research and Development Institute- Horana Parent Project The World Bank Funded Agriculture Sector Model aligned with the Country Partnership Strategy (CPS) 2013-2016.
+The project (briefly) seeks to contribute to two CPS focus areas, namely: "S shifts in the economy" and "Improved living standards a and social inclusion" through: (a) improving agricultural productivity and through: (a) improving agricultural productivity and competitiveness to strengthen the links between rural and urban areas and f strengthen the links between rural and urban areas and facilitate Sri Lanka's structural transformation; (b) providing and strengther structural transformation; (b) providing and strengthening rural livelihood sources, employment opportunities in agriculture and along agriculture value chains, as well as market access for the poor, botto vulnerable people, thereby improving income sources an in lagging rural areas; and (c) contributing to improve • management, through project's linkages to the water a and a climate-smart agriculture approach.
+The project - diversification, value addition and increased com petitiveness in the agriculture sector.
 The project has three components.
-(01) Agriculture Value Chain Development (02) Productivity Enhancement and Diversification Demonstrations (03) Project Management, Monitoring and Evaluation The Ministry of Agriculture (MOA) is responsible for the implementation of Component 2: Productivity Enhancement and Diversification Demonstrations .
-The component aims at supporting smallholder farmers to produce competitive and marketable commodities, improve their ability to respond to market requirements, and move towards increased commercialization.
-Component 2 comprises the following sub-components: 2.1: Farmer Training and Capacity Building 2.1: Farmer Training and Capacity Building2.2: Establishment of Modern Agriculture Technology Parks 2.2: Establishment of Modern Agriculture Technology Parks 2.3: Production and Market Infrastructure Supporting; (i) Rehabilitation of small-scale irrigation infrastructures (ii) Improvement of selected production and market access roads and construction of new field access tracks to improve transportation, access to markets and accessibility for agricultural machinery (iii) Village level storage and product handling facilities 2.4: Analytical and Policy Advisory Support- Activities to be supported under this sub-component would include technical assistance to: (i) Evaluate policies and regulations and recommend adjustments, reforms or new policies needed to make agriculture more competitive, responsive to market demand, gender sensitive, sustainable, and resilient; (ii) Undertake strategic market analysis for promoting new and high value exports, and analyze the changes needed in the policy, regulatory and institutional framework, or public investments needed to address the binding constraints to the evolution of high impact value chains;
+(01) Agriculture Value Chain Development (02) Productivity Enhancement and Diversification (03) Project Management, Monitoring and Evaluation The Ministry of Agriculture (MOA) is responsible for the - Component 2: Productivity Enhancement an Demonstrations .
+The component aims at supporting sn Demonstrations .
+The component aims at supporting smallholder farmers to produce competitive and marketable commodities, imp produce competitive and marketable commodities, improve their ability to respond to market requirements, and move commercialization.
+Component 2 comprises the following sub-components: Component 2 comprises the following sub-components: 2.1: Farmer Training and Capacity Building 2.1: Farmer Training and Capacity Building 2.2: Establishment of Modern Agriculture Technology I 2.2: Establishment of Modern Agriculture Technology Parks 2.3: Production and Market Infrastructure Supporting; (i) Rehabilitation of small-scale irrigation infrastructures (ii) Improvement of selected production and market access roads and construction of new field access tracks to imp access to markets and accessibility for agricultu • (iii) Village level storage and product handling faci • 2.4: Analytical and Policy Advisory Support- Activit under this sub-component would include technical assis (i) Evaluate policies and regulations and reco 1 • reforms or new policies needed to mak competitive, responsive to market demand u, genuer sensitive, sustainable, and resilient; ,.
+11.1 (ii) Undertake strategic market analysis for pron value exports, and analyze the changes no regulatory and institutional framework, or needed to address the binding constraints to the evolution of high impact value chains;